YungHuang85/Real-Time-Market-Data-Platform_Backend/README.md

 # Real-Time Market Data Platform (Backend)

-Real-time stock and cryptocurrency market data platform built with Spring Boot microservices and React.
+Real-time stock and cryptocurrency market data platform built with Spring Boot microservices (backend) and React (frontend).

 The system uses Apache Kafka for event streaming, Redis for real-time caching, and WebSocket for live data delivery to the frontend dashboard.